muscar/muscar.github.com/_posts/2014-06-12-swift-doesnt-solve-the-null-reference-problem.markdown

 Using implicitly unwrapped optionals, the `tryInc` function above becomes:

-    func tryIncUnsafe(n: Int!) -> Int? {
-        return n + 1
-    }
+{% gist muscar/9bc1e7e818d51c059dda %}

-That's a lot terser, but also _unsafe_--yeah, I know, the name gave it away.
+That's a lot terser, but also _unsafe_---yeah, I know, the name gave it away.
 If you pass `tryIncUnsafe` a value it behaves like you'd expect.
 But try passing it `nil`, and you'll get a runtime exception: `fatal error: Can't unwrap Optional.None`.
-This is just as bad as raw pointers in C--indeed, you might say that Swift's `T!` is equivalent to C's `T *`.
+This is just as bad as raw pointers in C---indeed, you might say that Swift's `T!` is equivalent to C's `T *`.

 ## The value of optionals